 Schedule Regular Budget Check-ups

 Budgets are only as useful as you make them.
-A detailed, comprehensive budget you put together, but you never look at it again, isn't going to do you any good.
+A detailed, comprehensive budget you put together, but never look at it again, isn't going to do you any good.
 Regularly review your budget at consistent intervals throughout the year.

 Accounting for a small business is all about staying on top of your finances and staying in control.
 As you review your budget periodically, assess how your actual expenses and spending compare to your forecast.
 You'll then be well-informed and ready to make the best business decisions.